AbdelrhmanNile/nvidia-rofi-launcher/README.md

 # INFO
 a rofi script for those with NVIDIA dedicated graphic cards alongside an integrated gpu. <br/>
-just a rofi launcher utalizing nvidia optimus with PRIME render offload. <br/>
+just a rofi launcher utilizing nvidia optimus with PRIME render offload. <br/>

 # DEPENDENCIES
 - a system with 2 gpu's, the second gpu is NVIDIA, DUH.